Codyle212/Github-Example/README.md

 github repo for programatice examples, .git in the project directory store all our git related information

+### Global Config

+git config store the global configuration use `git config --list --show-origin` to find location of configuration

+### Remote

+use `git remote add origin {remote_url}` to add a remote which later can be used to pull commits

+### GitHub Authentication

+use `git auth login` to configure github account

 ### Versioning

 - `git config --global user.email {email}` and `git config --global user.nane {name}` to configure git identity